apptentive/apptentive-android/README.md

 * If you are using the [OkHttp](http://square.github.io/okhttp/) library, you will need to apply the following workaround.
 There is a severe [known issue]() preventing normal use of SSL connections when OkHttp is in use.
 A [workaraound](https://github.com/square/okhttp/issues/184#issuecomment-18772733) is as follows:

-Call this during app initialiation.
+Call this during app initialization.

 ```
 OkHttpClient okHttpClient = new OkHttpClient();